Skip to content

 How has the past marked you?

 'As a child, I was not taught what love is.
 Indeed, my father taught us not the principle of "an eye for an eye, a tooth for a tooth", but of "an eye for two eyes".
 Retaliation, revenge.
 That's how my grandfather was, and my father then passed that on to me.
 When, at 18, I was sick to death of being beaten up by my father, I fought back and beat him up.
 "OK, and when I pull out my gun, what do you do?" he said to me.
-"Let's see who gets him the fastest," I replied.
+"Let's see who gets it the fastest," I replied.
 Then he left me alone.

 I could have become an assassin

 With the upbringing as I had it, I had could become a killer.
-But from that, I managed to save myself.
+But from that I managed to save myself.
 The fame I sought by appearing on television initially came from vanity.
-It earned me haters, but also brought a lot of good.
+It has earned me haters, but also brought a lot of good.
 For instance, I managed to stop the closure of the sanatorium for asthmatic children, that yellow building there across the lake.

 The sanatorium for children that Mauro Corona managed to keep open. ©Marc Brester/A Quattro Mani